clearlinux/clear-linux-documentation/source/clear-containers.rst

 **Q.** "Can I run Clear Containers on any host Linux?"

-**A.** Yes, any up-to date or recent Linux host should be able to run Clear Containers, as long as the host system kernel contains the necessary features and is configured with the necessary support enabled.
+**A.** Yes, any up-to-date or recent Linux host should be able to run Clear Containers, as long as the host system kernel contains the necessary features and is configured with the necessary support enabled.